GeoffreyPS/metex/README.md

 This might take a minute, as the entire Erlang langauge is a dependency.

 ### Clone this repo into a working directory
+In the command line, navigate to a workind directory and run the command `git clone git@github.com:GeoffreyPS/metex.git`

 ### Fetch Dependencies
 From the command line, cd into your new directory and run `mix deps.get` to grab all of the necessary dependencies.
 The first time through, you may be prompted to install [Hex](https://hex.pm/), the package manager for Elixir/Erlang projects.
 You will need Hex to manage the dependencies.